rajvamsi021/Emojify-using-Face-recognition-with-ML/README.md

 2) Used FER 2013 Dataset.
 3) Trained a CNN on these images.
 4) As of today there are 7 facial expressions .
+5) Later created GUI using tkinter it will send expression wise emotion into another frame.

 # Facial expressions used
 0) Angry